schloi/MARVEL/README.md

 ### A/B reads

-In the context of alignments and overlaps we refer to the two reads participating in it as the A and B read.
+In the context of alignments and overlaps the two reads participating in it are refered to as the A and B read.

 ### Alignment trace points

-Since storing the alignments explicitely would result in excessive storage requirements, we only keep track of the position of the alignments at so called trace points.
+Since storing the alignments explicitely would result in excessive storage requirements, only the position of the alignments at so called trace points is kept track of.
 For the A read they are evenly spaced with the trace width (usually 100bp) and give the offset from the previous trace point in B and the number of differences (edit distance).

 For example, the alignment starts at (a.begin, b.begin) the first trace point would contain (a.begin + 100, b.begin + offset.b.1, diffs.1),